Dr Kate Adams

 Lecturer in Drama

-At PhD level, I am interested in supervising applicants with a wide range of interests in contemporary performance and particularly in the transformative in performance, experiential theatre and spectatorship, time and performance, dramaturgy, the text in performance and more widely the politics of form.
+At PhD level, I am interested in supervising applicants with a wide range of interests in contemporary performance and particularly in the use of the personal in performance, the transformative in performance, experiential theatre and spectatorship, time and performance, dramaturgy, the text in performance and more broadly the politics of form.

 Qualifications and Memberships